Zviez/AdminSystem/README.md

 <h4> Harden </h4>

 This tab is used for kernel hardening.
-You need first to select a network interface in the combobox, then sweepscan the network for Host Discovery.
+You need first to select a network interface in the combobox, then sweepscan the network for Host Discovery using <b> Get Hosts</b>.
 Once it's done, select an host or "All Hosts" to harden the box.
 It uses SSH protocol to send commands, so be sure the hosts is running an ssh server.

 <h4> Diag </h4>